For many people with diabetes, taking Metformin is an effective way to improve blood sugar levels, and potentially lose weight.

 Before diving into the different dosages, it’s important to know that there are several different ways of taking metformin.

 Most people take metformin orally in the form of a tablet.
-There are two kinds of oral tablets: regular and slow-release.
+There are two kinds of oral tablets: immediate-release (IR) and extended-release (XR or ER).

-Regular metformin tablets act more quickly and may be taken more often, whereas slow-release tablets may reduce the severity of side effects and may be taken less often.
+Regular metformin tablets act more quickly and may be taken more often, whereas extended-release tablets may reduce the severity of side effects and may be taken less often.

 Never chew, crush, or break a metformin tablet.

-Metformin is also available in sachet form to be mixed with water, and in liquid form, for children or people who have difficulty swallowing.
+Metformin is also available in liquid form for children and people who have difficulty swallowing pills.

-What dose do you typically start therapy with?
+What metformin dosage do you typically start therapy with?

-Metformin is generally a very safe drug, but when you are prescribed metformin, your doctor will probably start you out on a small dose to help avoid adverse side effects, such as diarrhea, nausea, and vomiting.
+Metformin is generally a very safe drug for most groups of people, but when you are prescribed metformin, your doctor will probably start you out on a small dose to help avoid negative side effects, such as diarrhea, nausea, and vomiting.

-Your doctor will determine your individualized dose based on your weight, health status, and health goals.
+Your doctor will determine your personal dose based on your weight, health status, and health goals.
 Your recommended starting dose will be on the medication’s instructions that you will receive at the pharmacy.

-However, typically, most people will start on 500 mg of metformin twice a day or 850 mg of metformin once daily.
-If you’re seeing positive results without adverse side effects, your doctor will increase your dose from there.
+Typically, most people start on 500 mg of metformin twice a day or 850 mg of metformin once daily.
+If you’re seeing positive results without negative side effects, your doctor will increase your dose from there as needed.

-Read more: Stopping Metformin: When and How You Can Stop Taking Metformin
+Read more in: When and How You Can Stop Taking Metformin.

 What is a typical metformin dose?

 The following are general guidelines for typical doses.
-Always check with your doctor and if these guidelines are less or more metformin than you’re currently taking, do NOT change your dose without consulting your doctor first.
+Always check with your doctor.
+If these guidelines outline less or more metformin than you’re currently taking, do NOT change your dose without consulting your doctor first.

 Oral dose, tablets